Mississippi State Athletic Academics

 Jimmy serves as the Assistant Athletic Academic Counselor for Men’s & Women’s Tennis and Volleyball.
 He also oversees the physical class check program for MSU student-athletes.
 Before taking on these new responsibilities, from August 2013-Summer 2015, he served as Assistant Athletic Academic Counselor working with the athletic student workers and Men’s Tennis as well as serving as the Tutorial Coordinator for the Department of Athletic Academics during that time span.

 Jimmy holds a bachelor’s degree in Sport Management from North Greenville University (May 2010) along with a master’s degree in Sport & Entertainment Management from the University of South Carolina (Dec 2011).
 Prior to graduating with his master’s degree, he started working in January 2011 as an academic intern with the South Carolina Dodie Anderson Academic Enrichment Staff.
 While interning, he assisted the athletic advisors with: track & field, football and swimming & diving.
 In addition to his sport duties he served as the Academic Monitoring Program Coordinator where his responsibilities entailed organizing and managing the student athlete class checking program.

-Originally from Bowling Green, OH, Jimmy is married to Jordan Glassford.
+Originally from Bowling Green, Ohio, Jimmy is married to Jordan Glassford.

 ERICA SMITH - Learning Specialist (Joined Staff - 2012)

 Smith directs the Athletic Academic Summer Bridge and Directed Study programs and works directly with tutors and student-athletes to discover effective learning styles that help develop proper study habits.